 - Do not be late for DINING RESERVATIONS!
 Disney will charge $10 per person for no-shows.

 - Don’t miss out on the thrill rides because you have kids!
 Disney has an awesome system called RIDER SWITCH for most of the rides with height restrictions.
 Simply let the cast member at the entrance of the line know that you want to do Rider Switch.
-The Cast Member will give you a Rider Switch pass, which allows the second parent to go through the Fast Pass Line.
+The Cast Member will give you a Rider Switch pass, which allows the second parent to go through the Lightning Lane.
 One parent will ride while the other stays out with the kids.
 When the first parent is done riding, the second parent will ride while the first stays with the kids.

 - Please make sure to wear COMFORTABLE SHOES to the parks!
 There is a ton of walking to do, and your feet will hurt at the end of the day.

 - It has been suggested that all kids age 6 and under should have a STROLLER at Disney World.
 Older kids probably won’t use them most of the time, but it’s nice to have an option.
 I have wished that I could be pushed around at Disney before!
 Just use your best judgment, and do what is right for your family.
 Your stroller does stay parked in designated stroller parking areas while on rides/attractions, but it’s nice to have while walking between attractions.

 TOP MONEY SAVING TIPS

 1. At any counter service restaurant within the parks, you can get a FREE cup of iced tap WATER.
 I suggest bringing something like Crystal Light packets or Mio to add some flavor to the water.
 Stay hydrated!

 2. Meal portions inside the parks tend to be very large (most of the time, there are some exceptions).
 SPLITTING MEALS is perfectly acceptable!